 You can too.

-Since then, I’ve sold the house that was causing me the most pain, started a blog, launched an online business, finished university, met hundreds of incredible people from all walks of life, been to all sorts of crazy events and summits, travelled all over Canada with my family, spent more than 60 says road-tripping throughout the U.S.A, met my my soon-to-be-wife at school who just so happens to be from the biggest city on earth and who joined me in China, Malaysia, Laos, Thailand, Singapore, Indonesia, Cambodia, Myanmar and the Philippines for all of 2012 – We managed to both go scuba diving with sharks, manta rays, and whales.
+Since then, I’ve sold the house that was causing me the most pain, started a blog, launched an online business, finished university, met hundreds of incredible people from all walks of life, been to all sorts of crazy events and summits, travelled all over Canada with my family, spent more than 60 days road-tripping throughout the U.S.A, met my soon-to-be-wife at school who just so happens to be from the biggest city on earth and who joined me in China, Malaysia, Laos, Thailand, Singapore, Indonesia, Cambodia, Myanmar and the Philippines for all of 2012 – We managed to both go scuba diving with sharks, manta rays, and whales.
 We both managed to see some of the most beautiful scenery on this planet and meet some of the most incredible people to walk its surface.

 I’m not rich.
 Actually, quite the opposite.
 We actually had a budget of $14,000 each for 12 months of travel, including more than 20 flights and unlimited amounts of adventure and activities.
 I don’t have it all figured out.
 Actually, I think I have very little figured out.
 I’m still failing all the time.
 But just when one failure happens, another opportunity tends to rise.